MIRI Coronagraphic Imaging Target Acquisition

 In-orbit performance of the preflight strategy has been verified during commissioning.

-In scenarios where the potential contribution of persistent images in the science observations pose concerns for the coronagraph science goals, a SECOND EXPOSURE can be performed.
-Here, the TA (followed by a science exposure) will be repeated in the region diagonally opposed to the location where the initial TA was performed.
-This allows for discrimination between persistent images and faint sources.
+In scenarios where the potential contribution of latent images in the science observations pose concerns for the coronagraph science goals, a SECOND EXPOSURE can be performed.
+Here, the target acquisition (followed by a science exposure) will be repeated in the quadrant diagonally opposed to the quadrant in which the initial TA was performed.
+This allows for discrimination between latent images and faint sources because the latents are variable in time: the 1st observation will not not have latents present in the ROI of the 2nd TA and latents in the 1st TA ROI will have decayed by the time the 2nd TA observation is completed.

 Lyot coronagraph target acquisition